hexokinase/hexokinase.github.io/index.md

 $ meteor npm install
 ```

-4. run the system with:
+and run the system with:

 ```
 $ meteor npm run start
 ```

-5. Make the sure application appears at [http://localhost:3000](http://localhost3000).
+Make the sure application appears at [http://localhost:3000](http://localhost3000), and login with your UH account to start!

 ## Milestone 1 <a name="milestone-1"></a>